A Lifetime of Song

 The Hudson Community Children's Chorus was started in September 2015 and is for 3rd, 4th, and 5th graders in Hudson and the surrounding communities.

-Celebrating its 34th season in 2022, the chorus is managed by a volunteer board of directors led by President, Kathy Sluzewski.
+The chorus is managed by a volunteer board of directors led by President, Kathy Sluzewski.